-Tickets to the stadium authority's 12-seat suite and to an Oriole party suite that accommodates about 80 fans will be distributed XTC randomly to Maryland residents who play the Maryland State Lottery instant sports games, proceeds from which are helping to pay off the debt service on the $105.4 million, state-financed stadium.
+Tickets to the stadium authority's 12-seat suite and to an Orioles party suite which accommodates about 80 fans will be distributed randomly to Maryland residents who play the Maryland State Lottery instant sports games, proceeds from which are helping to pay off the debt service on the $105.4 million, state-financed stadium.

 The free-ticket plan grew out of a suggestion from Del.
 Howard P. Rawlings, D-Baltimore, chairman of the House appropriations subcommittee that monitored construction of the downtown ballpark.

-"We're targeting the 'Average Joe,' " said Bruce Hoffman, executive director of the stadium authority.
+"We're targeting the 'Average Joe,' " said stadium authority Executive Director Bruce Hoffman.